Random Forest Estimation of the Ordered Choice Model: Monte Carlo Simulation

 In order to properly evaluate the prediction performance we use two measures of accuracy, namely the mean squared error (MSE) and the ranked probability score (RPS).
 The former evaluates the error of the estimated conditional choice probabilities as a squared difference from the true values of the conditional choice probabilities.
 Given our simulation design, we know these true values, which are given as in equation \eqref{eq:ologitprobs}.
 Hence, we can define the Monte Carlo average MSE as:

 where $j$ refers to the $j$-th simulation replication, while $R$ being the total number of replications.
-The second measure, the RPS as developed by \textcite{Epstein1969} is arguably the preffered measure for the evaluation of probability forecasts for ordered outcomes as it takes the ordering information into account (\cite{Constantinou2012}).
+The second measure, the RPS as developed by \textcite{Epstein1969} is arguably the preffered measure for the evaluation of probability forecasts for ordered outcomes as it takes the ordering information into account \parencites(see)(){Gneiting2007}[and][]{Constantinou2012}.
 The Monte Carlo average RPS can be defined as follows:

 where on the contrary to the MSE, the difference between the cumulative choice probabilities is measured.
-The RPS can be seen as a generalization of the Brier Score (\cite{Brier1950}) for multiple, ordered outcomes.
+The RPS can be seen as a generalization of the Brier Score \parencite{Brier1950} for multiple, ordered outcomes.
 As such, it measures the discrepancy between the predicted cumulative distribution function and the true one.
-The estimated cdf can be computed based on the predicted probabilities for each ordered class $m$ of observation $i$, whereas the true cdf is based on the true probabilities.
-Note that in the case of empirical data, as opposed to the simulation data, the true cdf boils down to a step function going from 0 to 1 at the true class value of the ordered outcome $Y_i$ for the particular observation $i$.
-As such, the more the predicted probabilities are concentrated around the true value, the lower the ARPS and hence the better the prediction.
-Nevertheless, although the ordering information is taken into account, the relative distance between the classes is not reflected (\cite{Janitza2016}).
+Nevertheless, although the ordering information is taken into account, the relative distance between the classes is not reflected \ul{as pointed out by} \textcite{Janitza2016}.